Prohelion/prohelion.github.io/docs/Motor_Controllers/WaveSculptor22/User_Manual/85_Appendix_C.md

 ### Active Motor Change

-__ID: Motor Controll Base Address + 0x12__
+__ID: Motor Control Base Address + 0x12__

 | __Variable__    |   __Bits__ | __Units__ | __Description__
 |----------------------------------------------------|
 | Active Motor | 63..48 | WORD | Desired active motor (0 to 9)|
 | Configuration Access Key | 47..0 | ASCII | Must spell “ACTMOT” in ASCII (0x54 4F 4D 54 43 41) |

 Send this command to change the active motor.
 Note that the controller will save the active motor to the EEPROM config memory, so what you send will survive a reset.
-This has a downside that you don't want to be sending it constantly, as you'll wear out the EEPROM.
+This has a downside that you do not want to be sending it constantly, as you'll wear out the EEPROM.

 Example to set the active motor to motor slot 5: